DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 - A COMMON scheduling method is *WEIGHTED ROUND-ROBIN*
     - ROUND-ROBIN:
-        - PACKETS taken from each QUEUE in order, cyclically
+        - packets taken from each QUEUE in order, cyclically
     - WEIGHTED:
-        - More DATA taken from HIGH PRORITY QUEUES each time the SCHEDULER reaches that QUEUE
+        - More data taken from HIGH PRORITY QUEUES each time the SCHEDULER reaches that QUEUE

 ---